DavidMartinez14/Past-Present-Future-Project/README.md

 <img class="left" src="img/liberty-bridge-in-downtown-greenville-sc-at-sunrise-willie-harper.jpg" alt="Greenville Downtown">

-<p>So i'll start with my family, My mom and dad are still alive, same with my brother and siter, My dad is a pastor, and my mom doesn't really work, my brother helps my dad on the church stuff but he doesn't gain money from it, my sister is going to college next year.</p>
+<p>My family, My mom, same with my brother and siter, My dad is a pastor, and my mom doesn't really work, my brother helps my dad on the church stuff but he doesn't gain money from it, At the moment i'm the only one at school, my sister graduated and brother is going to college probably next year, i can't say i'm alone because to be honest i think i'm better off without them.</p>

 <img class="left" src="img/jlmann.jpg" alt="Jl mann highschool">

-<p>I'm here on jl mann, doing the work i'm supposed to do, and drawing is one of my favorite things to do, My interest is to progress as a student and graduate, but i don't really have a career on mind, closest thing to come is to be a doctor, but that's not 100% confirmed, i just hope i can find something i can do in the future, but it's too early too think about that, that might distract me.And here is an special hyperlink just for you!check it out if you're interested (which i doubt). <a href="https://www.lifeishard.ro/">DO NOT TOUCH</a>.</p>
+<p>I'm currently on jl mann highschool, i'm a freshman and i'm not the sharpest knife around here, if you think i'm the smartest on the class then you're totally wrong,don't get me wrong i'm not dumb but i'm also not a genius.MyAnd here is an special hyperlink just for you!check it out if you're interested (which i doubt). <a href="https://www.lifeishard.ro/">DO NOT TOUCH</a>.</p>

 <h2> My Future!</h2>